-Topical lectures and guest speakers are arranged to enrich the curriculum alongside study days at universities.
+Cocurricular: Topical lectures and guest speakers are arranged to enrich the curriculum alongside study days at universities.
 Trips to the theatre and to classical sites are usually available whenever possible.
 Our Sixth Form students have the opportunity to lead the Classics Club for younger students across the school.

-We also encourage entries to national classical film, translation and essay competitions including the Linguistics Olympiad.
+We also encourage entries to national classical film, translation and essay competitions as well as the annual International Euroclassica Competition.
 Those who consider applying to university to study Classics benefit from weekly guidance and support, with Oxbridge preparation also offered.
 Year 12 students can apply for a bursary from the GDST Silver-Pearson Award to attend a summer school, enabling them to broaden their knowledge in advance of university applications.